anshulpaigwar/ROS-queries-and-solutions/README.md

 # ROS-queries-and-solutions

-this repository contains general probles I faced while working with ROS and their solutions
+this repository contains general problems I faced while working with ROS and their solutions